unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

 ## Door43 All Book Packages Check - Readme

-**WARNING**: Loading these checks (even for just NT) will probably crash your browser!!!
-It takes too much memory.
-Thus the test is currently disabled with 'XX' set for `testament` below.

-The code below requests some info and then checks Open Bible Stories plus all Bible books across several repos.
+The code below requests some info and then checks the requested Bible books -- NT or OT or ALL across several repos.
+OBS (Open Bible Stories) can also be added.
 This is convenient to see all these check results collected into one place.

 `All Book Packages Check` calls `checkBookPackages()` which then calls `checkBookPackage()` for each given book identifier, which in turn calls `checkFileContents()` for the book file in each repo (or calls `checkRepo()` for **OBS**).